 SAFTETEA-LU Provision for all MPOs Metro Response Consult/Coordinate with planning officials responsible for planned growth, economic development, environmental protection, airport operations, and freight movement.
 Metro's transportation planning and land-use planning functions are within the same department and coordinate internally.
+Metro facilitates this consultation, coordination and decision-making through four advisory committee bodies -the Joint Policy Advisory Committee on Transportation (JPACT), the Metro Policy Advisory Committee (MPAC), the Transportation Policy Alternatives Committee (TPAC) and the Metro Technical Advisory Committee (MTAC).
 Metro consults MPAC on land-use activities.
 Metro is a member of Regional Partners for Economic Development and endorsed the Consolidated Economic Development Strategy (CEDS).
 Metro has implemented a fish and wildlife habit protection program through regulations, property acquisition, education and incentives.
 Metro has a standing committee to coordinate with public agencies with environmental protection responsibility.
 The Port of Portland manages the airport and is represented on both TPAC and JPACT.
-Metro is developing a freight master plan and is forming a freight advisory committee Promote consistency between transportation improvements and State and local planned growth and economic development.
+Metro also coordinates with freight, rail, airport operations and business interests through the Regional Freight and Goods Movement Task Force and Regional Freight and Goods Movement Technical Advisory Committee.
+Promote consistency between transportation improvements and State and local planned growth and economic development.
 Metro transportation and land-use planning is subject to approval by the Oregon Department of Land Conservation and Development.
 Give safety and security due emphasis as separate planning factors.
-Metro will address security and safety as individual factors in the current update to the RTP schedule for completion in 2008.
-Additionally, Metro staffs the Regional Emergency Management Group (REMG).
+Metro addressed security and safety as individual factors in the update to the RTP in 2007.
+Separate background research papers were developed during Phase 2 of the update to document current safety issues and planning efforts, and current security planning efforts in the region.
+This research is included Appendix 6.0 was considered during the formulation of the 2035 RTP goals, objectives, projects and potential actions included in Chapter 3 and investment priorities in Chapter 6 of the 2035 RTP.
+Additionally, Metro staffs the Regional Emergency Management Group (REMG), which has expanded its scope to include antiterrorism preparedness, TriMet's responsibility for transit security plans, ODOT's responsibility for coordination of state security plans, Port of Portland's responsibility for air, marine and other Port facilities security plans and implementation of system management strategies to improve security of the transportation system (e.g., security cameras on MAX and at transit stations).
 The group brings together local emergency managers to plan responses to security concerns and natural hazards.
-Discuss in the transportation plan potential environmental mitigation activities to be developed in consultation with Federal, State, and tribal wildlife, land management, and regulatory agencies.
-Will be incorporated into the 2008 update to RTP.
-Consult with State and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation in development of the transportation plan.
-Will be incorporated into the 2008 update to RTP.